tdubose/emotional-labor-assessment/README.md

 	* Do I notice and reach out to teachers and carers when they aren't meeting my child's needs?
 * Do I model discussions of topics like the patriarchy, misogyny, systematic oppression, and emotional labor for them?
 * Do I let the children see us as partners who communicate and negotiate in order to benefit our mutual emotional, mental, and physical health?
-* When my children see misogyny in the world and in pop culture, do I speak up about its toxic effects?
+* When my children see misogyny, racism, and other forms of oppression in the world and in pop culture, do I speak up about its toxic effects?

 # Workplace #

 * Do I volunteer to do my share of organizing birthday treats/potlucks/whatever social events my workplace may have?
 * If part of the work of my workplace involves listening to/soothing angry customers or clients and making them happy, do I do my appropriate share of that work?
 * Have I taken the steps to learn how to add toner or paper to the copier, or unjam it, or make coffee in the breakroom coffeepot?
 And do I then notice and do those things when they need to be done?
-* Am I difficult as hell to work with and expect everyone to work around it because I present as male?
+* Am I difficult as hell to work with and expect everyone to work around it?
 Cf. "Dealing with people in general".
 * Do I pitch in to deal with difficult people, to avoid that burden landing on the same people time after time?

 # Friend Groups